 Sault Ste.
 Marie: The assembly enjoyed ministry by Bruce Rodgers in April.

 St. Thomas: The assembly enjoyed a visit on a Lord’s Day in April from Andrew Kluge (Chile).
 Alvin Cook gave a night of ministry which was also appreciated.
 Steve McCandless spent Easter Sunday with the believers and spoke to Sunday school children and parents at the Easter dinner.
-Brian Kember was with the assembly the last Sunday of the month with encouraging ministry and shared the gospel meeting with Gideon Lamb.
-This was followed by the baptism of a young girl.
-There was a number of Sunday school children and others present to witness.
+A young girl was baptized on the last Sunday of the month.
+There were a number of Sunday school children and others present to witness.

 Welland: A three-week gospel series ended here May 4 with Eric Fowler and Jim Jarvis.
 Unsaved were out every night, although no one has professed as yet.
 On the last day, a 16-year-old girl was baptized.
 Many of her relatives were out to witness it, so the meetings ended on a high note.